Jonathan2251/lbd/source/ctrlflow.rst

     0000080 ......................................
 10 43 00 00
     0000090 31 00 00 10 36 00 00 00 ..........................

-The immediate value of jne (op 0x31) is 16; The offset between jne and $BB0_2 is 20 (5 words = 5*4 bytes).
-Suppose the jne address is X, then the label
+The immediate value of `jne` (opcode 0x31) is 16.
+The offset between `jne` and `$BB0_2` is 20 bytes (5 words = 5 * 4 bytes).
+Suppose the address of `jne` is X, then the label `$BB0_2` is located at X + 20.

-$BB0_2 is X+20.
-Cpu0's instruction set is designed as a RISC CPU with 5 stages of pipeline just like 5 stages of Mips.
+Cpu0's instruction set is designed as a RISC CPU with a 5-stage pipeline, similar to the MIPS architecture.
+Cpu0 executes branch instructions at the decode stage, just like MIPS.

-Cpu0 do branch instruction execution at decode stage which like mips too.
-After the jne instruction fetched, the PC (Program Counter) is X+4 since cpu0 update PC at fetch stage.
-The $BB0_2 address is equal to PC+16 for the jne branch instruction execute at decode stage.
+After the `jne` instruction is fetched, the Program Counter (PC) is updated to X + 4, since Cpu0 updates the PC during the fetch stage.
+The address of `$BB0_2` is equal to PC + 16, because the `jne` instruction executes at the decode stage.

-List and explain this again as follows,
+This can be listed and explained again as follows:

 .. code-block:: console